Audit Trail Implementation in ASP.NET Core with Entity Framework Core

 In this article, we will go through Audit Trail Implementation in ASP.NET Core (.NET 5) using Entity Framework Core.
 So what’s this Audit Trail about?
 Well, it’s a handy technique to track changes that are done by your logged-in users.
 Ever wondered who had updated the value of a certain entity record in your ASP.NET Core Application?
-You would want to always keep a record of each and every modification made to your application data.
-This is quite vital for many businesses as well.
-The entire source code of this implementation is available on my Github here.

 I will show you the exact process that happens in the background while logging the audit trails.
 We will track the following with our implementation.